 To the extent the capitalized costs in our full cost pool (net of depreciation, depletion and amortization and related deferred taxes) exceed the sum of the present value (using a 10% discount rate and based on period-end oil and natural gas prices) of the estimated future net cash flows from our proved oil and natural gas reserves and the capitalized cost associated with our unproved properties, we would have a capitalized ceiling impairment.
 Such costs would be charged to operations as a reduction of the carrying value of oil and natural gas properties.
 The risk that we will be required to write down the carrying value of our oil and natural gas properties increases when oil and natural gas prices are depressed, even if the low prices are temporary.
 In addition, capitalized ceiling impairment charges may occur if we experience poor drilling results or estimations of our proved reserves are substantially reduced.
 A capitalized ceiling impairment is a reduction in earnings that does not impact cash flows, but does impact operating income and shareholders' equity.
-Once recognized, a capitalized ceiling impairment charge to oil and natural gas properties cannot be reversed at a later date.
-The risk that we will experience a ceiling test writedown increases when oil and natural gas prices are depressed or if we have substantial downward revisions in our estimated proved reserves.
-As of December 31, 2012 we have not incurred a capitalized ceiling impairment charge.
+Once recognized, a capitalized ceiling impairment charge to oil and natural gas prices are depressed or if we have substantial downward revisions in our estimated proved reserves.
+As of December 31, 2013 we have not incurred a capitalized ceiling impairment charge.
 However, no assurance can be given that we will not experience a capitalized ceiling impairment charge in future periods.
 In addition, capitalized ceiling impairment charges may occur if estimates of proved hydrocarbon reserves are substantially reduced or estimates of future development costs increase significantly.
 See "Item 2.
 Properties-Proved Reserves," for a discussion of our reserve estimation assumptions.